zinaleeHQ/project-vista/README.md

 **A KPI dashboard showed a rollout metric sitting at Red in Week 4 of a six-week plan.
 That's not failure — it's a rollout in progress.
 But nobody had set a date for when "still rolling out" stops being a valid excuse, so the same Red status that was fine in Week 4 would have quietly stayed fine forever.**

-That's the problem this project solves.
 The first three case studies in this portfolio were about controlling what stakeholders see and when — a PM curating information before it reaches anyone.
 This one is about what happens after that control goes away: a self-service dashboard where anyone can look at any number, any time, with no PM standing between the data and the conclusion someone draws from it.
 A red metric without context isn't a data point anymore.
 It's a fire alarm with no exit sign.

 **[→ See how the governance rules actually got built](https://github.com/zinaleeHQ/project-vista/blob/main/PROCESS.md)** — same kind of thinking, more of it, including the phase that got skipped and the tool-selection tradeoff that would've changed everything downstream.